+The question of obtaining the RAW photos from your wedding is one that kept coming up during my early days of being a wedding photographer.
 Among fellow photographer friends, most of us have got the question at some point:

 The industry standard among professional wedding photographers is that RAW files and unedited jpegs are not available for purchase.
-It’s detailed in the contract you’ll sign but reading the fine print is a chore few of us engage in.
+Whether you want to purchase them or would like them given away for free, the same principle apples.

 Each image represents my brand.
 I am proud to stand behind that, given that there is so much more to creating images than clicking the shutter.
 In fact, what comes home with me at the end of the wedding day are just the raw ingredients.

-It’s just like writing a book, where all the elements come together – the overarching plot, the fine details, setting the scene, introducing the characters and continuing the narrative, all the while building pace and momentum, then wrapping up the tale in a satisfying way.
+It’s just like writing a book, where all the elements come together.
+The overarching plot, the fine details, setting the scene, introducing the characters and continuing the narrative.
+All the while building pace and momentum, then wrapping up the tale in a satisfying way.

 It’s my job to be open and upfront.
 I do everything I can to inform, educate and manage expectations.

 We are in the business of protecting our brand, assets and livelihood without compromising our integrity.
 We are also in the business of keeping our clients happy.